tiagobento/watertemplate-engine/README.md

 _NO_ reflection:
 --
-Every reflection solution kills ALL tools of your IDE.
+Every reflection solution kills most of refactoring tools on IDEs.
 Renaming, finding usages, moving etc.
 Because your interface with your template files is only the `add` method, specified in `Template`, you can trust that **any refactor you make in your Java code will not propagate through your templates _silently_.**